SkoolNotes/Taproot/2020BIO101/KBxSNPFinal.md

 ###### Writing!

-The *COMT* gene, or catechol-O-methyltransferase,
+The *COMT* gene, or catechol-O-methyltransferase, encodes the *COMT* enzyme which is responsible for breaking down dopamine in the brain's prefrontal cortex.